0chandansharma/Abstractive-summarization/README.md

 Australian wine exports hit a record 52.1 million litters worth 260 million dollars (143 million us) in September, the government statistics office reported on Monday
 # Output:
+Australian wine exports hit record high in September

+#
-Australian wine exports hit record high in September The encoder-decoder model is composed of encoder and decoder like its name.
-The encoder converts an input document to a latent representation (vector), and the decoder generates a summary by using it.
+The encoder-decoder model is composed of encoder and decoder like its name.The encoder converts an input document to a latent representation (vector), and the decoder generates a summary by using it.